Does Apple really protect you from advertising surveillance?

 • There is no information about personal data that can leak to third parties.
 It would be interesting to see who collects your personal data and why.

-But they already represent a good step forward, and will perhaps push App developers to limit the use of personal data to that which is strictly necessary.
+But they already represent a good step forward, and will perhaps push app developers to limit the use of personal data to what is strictly necessary.

 With ATT, Apple has reached the level of Safari ITP (protection against tracking).
-If he wanted to go further, he could decide to block advertisements and 1st-party trackers (analytics, A/B testing, tag managers, etc.).
+If it wanted to go further, it could decide to block advertisements and first-party trackers (analytics, A/B testing, tag managers, etc.).
 Benefits for the user:

 • Ads would be blocked.